gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to get the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc.
+Retrieve configuration settings for integration levels.
+Retrieve the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc.

 *Returned Response:*